Levels of editing

 - completeness (making sure all components from the final draft are present in the designed draft)

 - correctness (reading the entire document and correcting errors and typos, checking page numbers, headings, headers and footers, cross-references)

 - tables, figures, boxes and other illustrations (checking these are correctly numbered, complete and consistent, and sufficiently high in resolution)

 - layout (making sure layout is logical and consistent throughout).

 Commenting on a PDF is time-consuming and therefore I usually deliver a hard-copy draft that is marked up.

-I am happy to provide a quote for proofreading if you provide a sample chapter of your document.Contact me
+I am happy to provide a quote for proofreading if you provide a relevant sample of your document.Contact me